jjardel-infosec/grep-backURLs/README.md

 ### 🙃Why I Created This

- Cause I don't want to waste my time to find subdomains and then try each keyword from keyword.txt to check whether is there any credential or not.
+ Cause I don't want to waste my time to find subdomains and then try each keyword from keyword.txt to check whether is there any credential or not, so decided to automate it.

 ### 📚 Dependencies